Unwrapping the Top Ad Testing Tactics

 Improve through guidance

-While straightforward reports certainly make it easy for marketers to make sense of the data (and to share this information with executive teams), a deeper dive can also be helpful.
+While straightforward reports certainly make it easy for marketers to make sense of the data (and to share this information with executive teams), a deeper dive can also be helpful as part of an ongoing ad testing strategy.
 Being able to lean on experienced research teams can help your organisation learn what’s working and where there might be room for improvement, like story arc, the inclusion of fluent devices, soundtracks and more.